 8. More funding available for health care and expanded coverage

-Testing for COVID-19 must be covered by private health insurance without cost sharing.
+Under the CARES Act, testing for COVID-19 must be covered by private health insurance without cost sharing.
 Any vaccines for COVID-19 must be covered as well without cost sharing.

 The CARES Act provides funding for health care providers and suppliers, including extra Medicare payments to hospitals to cover COVID-19 treatment and extra funding to community health centers.